strobertson/predictionassignment/code/write-up.md

 ![](figure/rattle_plot-1.png)<!-- -->

 Based on these results a decision tree on its own is not a good algorithm to use.
-As such we will need to try another alogrithm, in this case random forest.
+As such we will need to try another algorithm, in this case random forest.

 ## Random Forest

-Random forests use layred decision trees to identify the optimal branches for prediction.
+Random forests use layered decision trees to identify the optimal branches for prediction.
 As such we should expect to see a good increase in accuracy over the standard decision tree model.

 ```r